DohaMghari/JAVA-OOP-Notes/README.md

     Abstraction is the process of separating ideas from specific instances and thus, develop classes in terms of their own functionality, instead of their implementation details.
     The abstraction technique aims to **separate the implementation details of a class from its behavior.**

+## Overriding and Overloading in Java

+- ### overloading :
+    Method overloading in Java occurs when two or more methods in the same class have the exact same name, but different parameters.
+- ### overriding :
+    Method overridings defined as the case when a child class **redefines the same method as a parent class**,Overridden methods must have **the same name, argument list, and return type.**